 Website – Your website is really the core of everything you do digitally.
 It’s a highly-trafficked space where you can do anything and everything you want.
 It’s what people are using for their day-to-day transactions more and more.
 Most importantly, it’s what people find when they google you.
 Everything you do through other digital channels should be pointing people towards your website.

 Cross-selling is most effective through your website.
 You have the best capability to cross-sell because it’s a controlled environment on your turf.
 You can collect user info and connect users with reps in a place that’s safe and official.
 (I.e. compared to a public sphere like Twitter where people may not want tell the world about their finances.)
+Here is the best article on website compliance requirements.

 Mobile – Simply put, 90% of mobile is making your website’s features and information available on a phone.
 (Something like photo-depositing a check might be in the other, unique-to-mobile 10%.)
 Your mobile strategy should work in parallel to your website strategy.
 If someone can open an account through your website, they should be able to do it on their phone.
 Think mostly in terms of feature parity, even when it comes to how you’re cross-selling (but don’t ignore that 10%!).